 The 2007 Order applies to undertakings involved that "carry on a media business" in the State.
 However, the latter term is not defined in the Competition Act 2002 nor has the Competition Authority defined what the term means by way of a notice.
 As a result there is no de minimis level of sales below which notification is not required.
-Media mergers have
+Media mergers have been notified to the Competition Authority in which there has been virtually no nexus to Ireland at all:

-&lt;sup>34Competition Authority, Determination of Merger Notification M/09/003 - Communicorp/Boxer Sweden/Boxer, 13 February (Competition Authority, 2009).
-This involved a joint venture in which one of the parties, Boxer Sweden had no business activity in the State, although the joint venture was located in the State.
-Competition Authority.
-Determination of Merger Notification M/09/003 - Communicorp/Boxer been notified to the Competition Authority in which there has been virtually no nexus to Ireland at all:
+Competition Authority, Determination of Merger Notification M/09/003 - Communicorp/Boxer Sweden/Boxer, 13 February (Competition Authority, 2009).
+This involved a joint venture in which one of the parties, Boxer Sweden had no business activity in the State, although the joint venture was located in the

-&lt;sup>35 Competition Authority, Determination of Merger Notification M/10/027 - Northern&Shell/CLT-UFA, 10 September (Competition Authority, 2010).
+Competition Authority, Determination of Merger Notification M/10/027 - Northern&Shell/CLT-UFA, 10 September (Competition Authority, 2010).

-- In March UK/Gus Ireland, the target had no media activities in Ireland, but because March UK "also ultimately owned Scotsman Publications Limited, which neither have a physical presence in the State nor does it supply its titles to newsagents in the State," the March UK was deemed to be carrying on a media business because Scotsman Publications Limited "had four postal subscribers in the State." - In the Lebedev/Independent merger both the acquirer and the target generated turnover of €500,000 or less from newspaper advertising in the State; in both cases the focus of the newspapers was the UK.
+- In March UK/Gus Ireland, the target had no media activities in Ireland, but because March UK "also ultimately owned Scotsman Publications Limited, which neither have a physical presence in the State nor does it supply its titles to newsagents in the State," the March UK was deemed to be carrying on a media business because Scotsman Publications Limited "had four postal subscribers in the State."
+37 - In the Lebedev/Independent merger both the acquirer and the target generated turnover of €500,000 or less from newspaper advertising in the State; in both cases the focus of the newspapers was the UK.